Trout HR, 3 doubles in 1st 5-hit game; Angels top Yanks 11-4

 MAGIC MOMENT

 Called up Sunday from Triple-A Salt Lake, Briceno enjoyed quite a major league debut - at Yankee Stadium, no less - after eight-plus seasons in the minors.
-With his parents on hand from all the way back home in Venezuela, the 25-year-old backup catcher started and lined a fourth-inning single for his first career hit.
+With his wife on hand, along with his mother and uncle all the way from Venezuela, the 25-year-old backup catcher started and lined a fourth-inning single for his first career hit.
 He was thrown out stretching on the play as he tumbled into second base with an awkward rolling slide.
-But he walked and scored in the sixth before hitting a two-run homer off Chasen Shreve in the seventh.
+But he drew a leadoff walk and scored in the sixth before hitting a two-run homer off Chasen Shreve in the seventh.
+"I don't have words to explain how I feel," said Briceno, who grew up a Yankees fan.
+"That was outstanding."

 TRAINER'S ROOM